phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 The ``authPage`` method will perform the following tasks:

-* Create a SmartApp access token that will be sent to the third party so that the third party can call back into SmartThings SmartApp.
+* Create a SmartApp access token that will be sent to the third party so that the third party can call back into PEA HiVE SmartApp.
 * Check to make sure an access token doesn't already exist for this particular third-party service.
 * Initialize the OAuth flow with the third party service if there is no access token.